ColeBennett/binance-auto-blacklist/README.md

 Change directory to your ProfitTrailer or ProfitFeeder folder and run the jar file: java -jar ProfitTrailer-blacklist.jar
+The blacklist.properties file will be generated if it does not exist.

 ## Download the compiled jar
 https://github.com/bennettca/binance-auto-blacklist/releases